 Pre-Approval of Transfer Credit

 All student earning credit from an international university/college should complete appropriate forms BEFORE departure for their education abroad.
-These forms will be returned to the CIE-Study Abroad Office, although the transcript evaluation will take place in Office of Admissions upon receipt of the international transcript.
+These forms will be returned to the CIE-Study Abroad Office, although the transcript evaluation will take place in Office of the Registrar upon receipt of the international transcript.

 For each course transferring back to UNC, students MUST get the appropriate departments' signatures.
-For example, if a student is transferring a course back as an equivalent History course at UNC, the History department must approve that course.
 After obtaining all corresponding signatures, the student's Academic Advisor signs the form indicating that (s)he is aware that the student is going abroad.
 Click here for a list of contacts for each department at UNC for such approvals.